ReactiveSets/toubkal_mysql/README.md

 ### mysql( table, columns, options )

-Provides a Toubkal dataflow for MySQL "table", for user account "mysql_user".
+Provides a Toubkal dataflow for MySQL "table".

 Parameters:
 - table (String): MySQL table name.
 The table must exist in MySQL and must have a primary key